keebs-weeb/overclocked/v0.2/Rules.md

     Cons:
         -1 To Damage
 Bug Check:
-    Value: 4
+    Value: 5
-    Bug: +2 To Installed Value
+    Bug: -1 To Damage
 ```
 No Weapons
 ```